databacker/mysql-backup/README.md

 * `DUMPFILE`: full path in the container to the output file
 * `NOW`: date of the backup, as included in `DUMPFILE` and given by `date -u +"%Y%m%d%H%M%S"`
-* `DESTDIR`: path to the destination directory so for example you can copy a new tarball including some other files along with the sql dump.
+* `DUMPDIR`: path to the destination directory so for example you can copy a new tarball including some other files along with the sql dump.
 * `DB_DUMP_DEBUG`: To enable debug mode in post-backup scripts.

 In addition, all of the environment variables set for the container will be available to the script.